Tree fern shadows cast across garden rocks in Chapala, Mexico

 Dragon Fruit, 9H x 12W inches watercolor pencils, graphite on paper, white mat and 15H x 18W inch frame

 I’ve discovered a strange and wonderful new fruit here in Singapore: Pitaya, commonly called Dragon fruit, is cultivated in Vietnam, but apparently is native to Mexico and South America.
 Possibly then, it’s imported to the U.S. and hopefully is sold in Texas.
 I’ve seen it in the markets here but thought it was some sort of artichoke.
 Rarely do you find a fruit that is so large and fleshy where you don’t have to deal with removal of seeds or pits or cores to get to the yummy part.
 This one’s all yum, about 6″ long, and tastes much like a kiwi, but more sweet than tangy.

-When Life Gives You Lemons, Draw Them – 11H x 14W inches dry pastels on charcoal paper
+When Life Gives You Lemons, Draw Them, 11H x 14W inches dry pastels on charcoal paper, cream colored mat.

-The first version of the ‘Lemons’ still life was acceptable yesterday, but I felt the drawing did not have quite enough “zest”, so I took the drawing a little further.
-Even if it risks ruining the work you’ve already established, if you know intuitively that the piece needs more then you need to go there; the extra effort almost always pays off.
+Left: the first version of the ‘Lemons’ still life was acceptable yesterday, but I felt the drawing did not have quite enough “zest”, so took the drawing a little further, adding more color and marks.

 You Go, Garlic! and Magic Apple, 6 x 6 x 1 inches acrylics on canvas.
 This pair of paintings were given to one of my nieces, Camille.